genixpro/kwola/docs/acceptance.md

 The unchanged performance gates are at least 145 samples/second, no more than 1.35 seconds median optimizer time, and no more than 5 GiB peak VRAM.
 The 1.0.0 measurements above are historical baseline evidence and do not satisfy the 1.1.0 release gate.

+The later replay-ratio, GroupNorm, equal-default-crop, and tiled-inference changes have local unit and static-analysis coverage but do not yet have a fresh Linux two-GPU/browser acceptance measurement.